shivanand217/shivanand217/README.md

 **Chaos before production.** Every critical path I've shipped has been tested with broker kills, TaskManager failures, network partitions, and replica loss *before* it ever served real traffic.

-**Mentorship is system design.** The teams I've led — Backend, iOS/Swift, React Native — got architecture reviews, design doc templates, and clear escalation paths.
+**Provide Mentorship in system design.** The teams I've led — Backend, iOS/Swift, React Native — got architecture reviews, design doc templates, and clear escalation paths.
 Believing that, people are systems too; they have throughput, latency, and failure modes.

 ---